csb6/editorial/README.md

 ## Installation

 Just run `./build.sh`.
 Make sure that you have ncurses installed and in a location that your compiler can find.
+Most Unix-like systems should have an ncurses shared library installed, but on Windows you will most likely have to install PDCurses, which implements the same interface as ncurses.